This collection includes 10 titles from Bloomsbury’s Anthropology list, including Anthropology and Art Practice and Fat: Culture and Materiality.

 Bloomsbury's 2014 Philosophy collection includes 48 monographs and supplementary titles, covering ethics, aesthetics and both the analytic and Continental traditions.
 Subjects covered include Plato, Plotinus, Kant, Nietzsche, Dewey, Deleuze, Castoriadis and interdiscplinary approaches to literature, architecture and ecology.

 This collection includes 54 titles, including Peter Lamb’s Marx and Engels' 'Communist Manifesto': A Reader’s Guide, new volumes from the Bloomsbury Companions series on Epistemology, Metaphysics, Pragmatism and Analytic Philosophy, and monographs on aesthetics, ethics, political philosophy and philosophy of religion.

-This collection comprises approximately 75 monographs covering a range of philosophical topics, notably aesthetics, political philosophy and Asian philosophy.
+This collection comprises 66 monographs covering a range of philosophical topics, notably aesthetics, political philosophy and Asian philosophy.
 It also includes new titles from the Bloomsbury Studies in Continental Philosophy series including The Philosophy of Ontological Lateness by Keith Whitmoyer and Hegel and Resistance edited by Rebecca Comay and Bart Zantvoort.